Carrier-Assisted Entanglement Purification: Introduction

+{Several EPPs have been proposed.
+The two seminal protocols, BBPSSW~\cite{bennett1996purification} and DEJMPS~\cite{Deutsch1996}, have been generalized \cite{Fujii2009, Dur:2007aa} and also extended to take measurement errors into account ~\cite{kim2025purification}.} A more practical scheme, called entanglement pumping (EP) \cite{Dur:2007aa}, which can be interpreted as two-way entanglement activation, i.e., probabilistic entanglement enhancement \cite{kim2025detectingentanglementstatepreparation}, has also been proposed.
+Note that all these are two-way distillation protocols.
+Enhancement of entanglement by two-way EPPs has been experimentally demonstrated \cite{pan2003experimental, Reichle2006_Nature_Ions, Chen2017_NatPhoton_Nested, yan2022entanglement, siddhu2025basic, Zhou:20, kbw2-fdqn, PhysRevLett.126.010503}.
+There are also one-way EPPs such as the hashing protocol \cite{Bennett1996Mixed}.
+Comparing one- and two-way protocols, one can find that one-way EPPs are more efficient for sufficiently highly entangled states, and two-way EPPs work for a wider range of entangled states as they tolerate highly mixed entangled states.
+EPPs for multipartite entanglement, such as graph states and cluster states, which are particularly useful for quantum computing, have also been proposed~\cite{Dur2003MultiparticleGraphStates, Aschauer2005TwoColorableGraphStates}.

 The challenge in implementing EPPs for practical applications lies in the technology requirements for their realization, specifically quantum memory and local quantum operations.
 Parties can store quantum states by using quantum memory in order to apply local quantum operations over multiple pairs of a shared state.
 To distill an ebit at the end, an EPP needs a substantially large demand on the storage capacity~\cite{Collins2007_MultiplexedRepeaters,Rozpedek2018Optimizing}.
 Moreover, noise in local operations consisting of quantum gates, measurements, and quantum memories further degrades the entanglement fidelity~\cite{briegel1998quantum}.
-One can notice that the state-of-the-art experimental demonstrations have shown a few rounds of an EPP~\cite{pan2003experimental,Reichle2006_Nature_Ions,Chen2017_NatPhoton_Nested,yan2022entanglement,siddhu2025basic}, and an EPP with multiple rounds for practical purposes remains unachievable yet.
+One can notice that the state-of-the-art experimental demonstrations have shown a few rounds of an EPP~\cite{pan2003experimental,Reichle2006_Nature_Ions,Chen2017_NatPhoton_Nested,yan2022entanglement,siddhu2025basic}, and an EPP with multi-rounds for practical purposes remains unachievable yet.

-To tackle the challenge, on the one hand, mature quantum technologies are clearly useful, namely, long-term quantum memory and fault-tolerant coherent quantum state manipulation.
+On the one hand, mature quantum technologies will be useful as they can realize long-term quantum memory and fault-tolerant coherent quantum state manipulation.
 On the other hand, it is also important to devise a practical EPP with minimal technology requirements.
 For instance, quantum memories remain expensive resources, and noisy quantum operations will increase errors.
 Therefore, an EPP with minimal experimental resources, such as quantum memory, quantum gates, and measurements, leads the ultimate ebit-connected network closer to reality.